-- EL English Learner Parent Advisory Council is a state mandated group composed of thePAC family members of English language learners whose mission is to advise the school committee on the needs and goals for EL in the schools.
-This will be accomplished by: - Providing advice to the district or school regarding its English Learner Education programs; - Meeting regularly with school officials to participate in the planning and development of programs designed to improve educational opportunities for ELs; - Participating in the review of school improvement plans and district improvement plans as the plans relate to ELs - Reviewing proposals by the school district to offer a new instructional program for ELs.
+English Learner Parent Advisory Council is a state mandated group composed of the family members of English language learners whose mission is to advise the school committee on the needs and goals for EL in the schools.
+This will be accomplished by:

+Advisory Council or EL PAC

+- providing advice to the district or school regarding its English Learner Education programs; - meeting regularly with school officials to participate in the planning and development of programs designed to improve educational opportunities for ELs; - participating in the review of school improvement plans and district improvement plans as the plans relate to ELs - reviewing proposals by the school district to offer a new instructional program for ELs.